-Converting imported electrical layers to cores

-When importing stack up data from some CAD / CAM systems only the electrical layers are defined.
+Converting imported electrical layers to cores When importing stackup data from some CAD / CAM systems only the electrical layers are defined.
 In this case copper layers may appear adjacent each other in the Stackup Editor.
-Speedstack allows the user rapidly to convert two adjacent electrical layers into Core or Flexible Core materials using the Convert to Core function.
+Speedstack allows the user to quickly convert two adjacent electrical layers into Core or Flexible Core materials using the Convert to Core function.